|

 - Responds to and resolves matters brought forward by the Mayor’s office, Commissioners offices, County Administration, Department Director, Deputy Director and customers/constituents.

-- Performs the duties of the Division Manager in his/her absence.
+- Assumes the responsibilities and decision-making authority of the Division Manager during his/her absence.

 - Performs other related duties as assigned.